 I used Miss Mustard Seed’s Milk Paint in Marzipan (for the beige) and a mix of Eulalie’s Sky + Linen (for the blue.)
-When the second coat was applied and still wet, I created speckles on the eggs using watered-down Curio and an old toothbrush.
+When the second coat was applied and still wet, I created the speckled look on the eggs using watered-down Curio and an old toothbrush.
 Just dip the toothbrush in the paint and run your fingers along the bristles to create a random splatter.

-I applied the Curio while the base color was wet, so the brown paint color would bleed and run, making it look more natural.
+I applied the Curio while the base color was wet, so the brown paint color would bleed and run, making these speckled milk-painted eggs look more natural.